Larry Merchant: Early life and education

-Merchant was born in the New York City borough of the Bronx, on February 11, 1931 to Ukrainian immigrants.
+Merchant was born in the New York City borough of Brooklyn on February 11, 1931, to Ukrainian-Jewish immigrants.
 After graduating from the University of Oklahoma, Merchant was interested in entering professional sports broadcasting.
 However, due to the fear of antisemitism within the industry possibly halting any chances he had of succeeding, Merchant changed his legal surname "Kaufman" to its literal translation "Merchant".
 In 1978, Merchant joined HBO Sports as an analyst.
 Prior to joining HBO Sports, Merchant was a well-regarded sports columnist with the Philadelphia Daily News and the New York Post.

 Career

 Merchant was part of the HBO Boxing commentary team along with Barry Tompkins, Jim Lampley, Max Kellerman, Gil Clancy, Sugar Ray Leonard, George Foreman, Roy Jones Jr., Emanuel Steward, Lennox Lewis and Harold Lederman for championship and pay-per-view fights.

 Among the fighters who have clashed with Merchant include Mike Tyson, Oscar De La Hoya and Floyd Mayweather Jr. The De La Hoya incident came during his fight with Pernell Whitaker.
 When De la Hoya entered the ring to Mariachi music, Merchant stated that while he loved Mariachi music, he felt that it "stunk" in this particular situation.
 Merchant would later apologize on the air after De La Hoya tried to have him removed from HBO.

 Merchant is well known for his post fight interviews which feature his hard-hitting, blunt questions and confrontational interview style.
 These have drawn both praise and ire in the past.
 Fans have claimed them to be candid and honest while detractors consider them to be purposely biased or agitating and insensitive at times.
 An example of this occurred when Vernon Forrest won a controversial decision in 2006 over Ike Quartey.
 When Forrest thanked those close to him, Merchant quipped, "Would you also like to thank the judges?"

 In 1985, Merchant received the Sam Taub Award for Boxing Broadcast Journalism presented by the Boxing Writers Association of America.
 He is also the author of three books.

 In October 2002, he was inducted into the World Boxing Hall of Fame in Los Angeles.
 He was inducted into the International Boxing Hall of Fame in 2009.

 On January 23, 2009, HBO picked up Merchant's two-year option at the end of his 2007 contract.
 Merchant continued to alternate "World Championship Boxing" telecasts and HBO PPV cards with Kellerman.

 Among the many people that Merchant interviewed during his tenure as sportscaster on HBO Boxing was the future President of the United States Donald Trump before the fight between Mike Tyson and Michael Spinks in 1988, and former South African President Nelson Mandela, the latter during a side-trip to Mozambique off an HBO Boxing program of the first Lennox Lewis-Hasim Rahman contest, which was held in South Africa in 2001.